GiggleLiu/ScientificComputingForPhysicists/contents/section1/livecoding.md

     https://github.com/CodingThrust/AMAT5315HW.git
     ```
     You can clone a remote repository with `git clone remote-url`.
 You can check the current remote repository with `git remote -v`.

+---

 - **commit**: a commit is a snapshot of the repository.
 You can create a commit with `git commit -m 'commit message'`.
 You can check the commit history with `git log`.
 - **branch**: a branch is a pointer to a commit.
-The default branch is `master`.
+The default branch is `master/main`.
 You can create a new branch with `git branch new-branch-name`.
-You can switch to a branch with `git checkout new-branch-name`.
+You can switch to a branch with `git checkout new-branch-name / git switch new-branch-name`.
 You can check the current branch with `git branch`.
 - **remote**: a remote is a pointer to a remote repository.
 You can check the current remote with `git remote -v`.
 You can add a new remote with `git remote add remote-name remote-url`.
 You can remove a remote with `git remote remove remote-name`.

+---

 - **fork**: a fork is a copy of a remote repository.
 You can fork a remote repository with `git fork remote-url`.
 You can check the current fork with `git remote -v`.
 You can add a new fork with `git remote add fork-name fork-url`.
 You can remove a fork with `git remote remove fork-name`.
 - **rebasing**: rebasing is a way to update your local repository with the remote repository.
 You can rebase your local repository with `git pull --rebase`.
 You can rebase a branch with `git pull --rebase remote-name branch-name`.
 You can rebase a fork with `git pull --rebase fork-name branch-name`.

+---

 Create a GitHub account, please check the [GitHub homepage](https://github.com/).